Dr. Abdul Raziq Kakar, the founder of World Camel Day

-Camel is a gift of nature, gifted to the drought stricken people of the planet earth.
-The human wisdom decided to domesticate the animal which can cope with the harsh and hostile ecosystems emerged with the onset of the natural climate change thousands of years before.
+Camel is a gift of nature, gifted to the drought-stricken people of the planet earth.
+Human wisdom decided to domesticate the animal which can cope with the harsh and hostile ecosystems that emerged with the onset of the natural climate change thousands of years before.
 The wisdom worked very well and selected the incredible camel for this task.
-The main and the important task given to the camel was to provide food in the conditions where other type of livestock had difficulties to sustain.
+The main and important task given to the camel was to provide food in conditions where another type of livestock had difficulties sustaining.

-Camel is therefore considered to be the only livestock domesticated for the milk production.
-Though, later on the burden on camel was increased and many more tasks were given to the camel, like transportation, racing, meat, and others, etc. Luckily, camel is turning back to its original tasks, mainly because of its resilience & sustainability (sustainable milk yield) and the awareness about healing powers of camel milk.
+Camel is therefore considered to be the only livestock domesticated for milk production.
+Though, later on, the burden on the camel was increased and many more tasks were given to the camel, like transportation, racing, meat, others, etc. Luckily, the camel is turning back to its original tasks, mainly because of its resilience & sustainability (sustainable milk yield) and the awareness about the healing powers of camel milk.

-When I (Dr. Raziq) finished my PhD research work and started dissertation write up, many ideas emerged and I deeply realized that though the camel is very important animal but there is very less support and appreciation for the camel and camel keepers both at country and international levels.
-So, I started conceptualization of a struggle to bring the camel in the notice of policy makers at all levels.
-The idea of CAP was to take the first but the important step to highlight the importance of camel at the country levels.
-Unfortunately, there was very less or negligible level of support for the camel and its keepers.
+When I (Dr. Raziq) finished my Ph.D. research work and started the dissertation write-up, many ideas emerged and I deeply realized that though the camel is a very important animal there is very less support and appreciation for the camel and camel keepers both in the country and international levels.
+So, I started conceptualization of a struggle to bring the camel to the notice of policymakers at all levels.
+The idea of CAP was to take the first but important step to highlight the importance of camel at the country levels.
+Unfortunately, there was a very less or negligible level of support for the camel and its keepers.

-That time, I had a job in the dept. of Livestock and Dairy Development (L&DD Dept.) Balochistan but on study leave for PhD in the dept. of Livestock Management, University of Agriculture Faisalabad (LMUAF), Pakistan.
+At that time, I had a job in the dept. of Livestock and Dairy Development (L&DD Dept.) Balochistan but on study leave for Ph.D. in the dept. of Livestock Management, University of Agriculture Faisalabad (LMUAF), Pakistan.
 I presented the idea of a Camel Association in Pakistan to my mentor/supervisor Dr. Muhmmad Younas.
 Prof. Dr. Muhmmad Younas was Chairman of (LMUAF).
-He agreed with the idea and supported me at all levels, I once again thank to him.
+He agreed with the idea and supported me at all levels, I once again thank him.

-In the month of September, 2008, I had consecutive meetings with Mr. Abdul Salam Baloch (Secretary government of Balochistan, Livestock and Dairy Development Department (L&DD Dept) and discussed about the role of native livestock breeds, especially the camel.
-As camel is one of the most important livestock in the province Balochistan and playing a pivotal role in the livelihood of the people, so it was not hard to convince him on supporting a camel organization at provincial and country level.
+In the month of September 2008, I had consecutive meetings with Mr. Abdul Salam Baloch (Secretary government of Balochistan, Livestock and Dairy Development Department (L&DD Dept) and discussed the role of native livestock breeds, especially the camel.
+As the camel is one of the most important livestock in the province of Balochistan and plays a pivotal role in the livelihood of the people, so it was not hard to convince him on supporting a camel organization at the provincial and country levels.

-In the meanwhile, other colleagues and friends came forward and supported the idea of a country organization on camel.
-Dr. Zia ur Rehman Kakar was a great support and the most active person in the process of the Camel Association of Pakistan (CAP).
-Dr. Zia Kakar is currently working on his PhD dissertation in the university of vet and animal sciences (UVAS) Lahore.
-Ultimately, in December 2008, we, laid the foundation of the CAP in the LM departement UAF.
+In the meanwhile, other colleagues and friends came forward and supported the idea of a country organization on the camel.
+Dr. Zia ur Rehman Kakar was great support and the most active person in the process of the Camel Association of Pakistan (CAP).
+Dr. Zia Kakar is currently working on his Ph.D. dissertation at the university of vet and animal sciences (UVAS) Lahore.
+Ultimately, in December 2008, we laid the foundation of the CAP in the LM department UAF.

 Further details of the CAP will be shared in another article.